-- A. Intentionally self-inflicted; - B. Participating in a criminal act; - C. Participating in a riot; - D.A.
-Working for an employer other than the CITY; - E.B.
-During vacation unless the employee was confined to a hospital or other fixed location under written doctor's orders. - F.C.
-During a layoff, leave of absence or disciplinary suspension; and/or G.D.
-After a termination date.
+- A. Working for an employer other than the CITY; - B. During vacation unless the employee was confined to a hospital or other fixed location under written doctor's orders. - C. During a layoff, leave of absence or disciplinary suspension; and/or - D. After a termination date.